SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ![ProtocolMethodListPresenter with nicer layout.](figures/ProtocolList2.png width=50&label=figprotocollist2)

-Our protocol method list will need to be configured when it is used, for example, to fill the list of methods and to specify what the name is of the protocol.
-To allow this, we add a number of configuration methods:
+Our protocol method list needs to be configured when it is used, for example, to fill the list of methods and to specify what the name of the protocol is.
+To allow this, we add some configuration methods:

 ```
 ProtocolMethodListPresenter >> items: aCollection

 	methods items: aCollection
 ```

 ```
 ProtocolMethodListPresenter >> label: aText

 	label label: aText
 ```

 ```
 ProtocolMethodListPresenter >> resetSelection

 	methods selection unselectAll
 ```

 ```
 ProtocolMethodListPresenter >> whenSelectionChangedDo: aBlock

 	methods whenSelectionChangedDo: aBlock
 ```

-**Note.** An alternative to adding these methods is simply to do nothing: since both the methods and the label are accessible through their accessors, a reuser of this widget may simply obtain them and configure them directly.
+**Note.** An alternative to adding these methods is simply doing nothing: since both the methods and the label are accessible through their accessors, a reuser of this widget may simply obtain them and configure them directly.
 These two alternatives reflect design decisions that we will discuss later in Section *@sec_public_API@*.

 ### Live inspection of the widgets